voschezang/coding-handbook/labour/project-requirements.md

 ## Overview

+A project is a item of work with a goal and an end.
+Specfics and details can be writen in the form of requirements.

-Requirements are a form of [documentation](../collaboration/documentation.md).
+**Requirements** are a form of [documentation](../collaboration/documentation.md).
 Their primary purpose depends on the audience and the significance of the project or task.
 This influences the level of detail and any assumptions that should be made.

 - Requirements may be hierarchical.
 E.g. multiple deliverables within a project.
 - Requirements may be written from different perspectives.
 E.g. a functional view, system view or component view.